Contemporary Science Issues and Innovations

 April 15, 2014 Belmont Media Center, Belmont MA

 Arjun Dey, PhD, Astronomer, National Optical Astronomy Observatory, Tucson, Arizona.
 Dr. Dey is a 2013-14 Research Fellow at the Radcliffe Institute for Advanced Study in Cambridge Massachusetts.
 He is an expert on galaxy evolution, high redshift galaxies, and large-scale structures in the universe.
 His many discoveries include one of the earliest galaxies in the universe.

-In this discussion Dr. Dey describes how astrophysicists, with advanced techniques and powerful telescopes, penetrate the most remote areas of the universe, to analyze massive galaxies.
+In this discussion Dr. Dey describes how astrophysicists, using powerful telescopes and advanced technologies, penetrate the most remote areas of the universe to analyze massive galaxies.
 He explains how large-scale structures in the cosmos provide information about the distribution and the nature of dark matter -and clues about dark energy.